 - Accept that your partner's way of dealing with grief will be different from yours.

-- Each person will have had dreams and hopes for the baby.
+- You will both have had dreams and hopes for your baby.
 Sharing your dreams can give you insight into each other's feelings and the nature of your partner’s loss.

 - This can be a difficult time for families.
 Being open and communicating are the keys to helping your relationship become deeper as you both heal.

-- Your spouse cannot be your only supporter.
+- Your partner cannot be your only supporter.
 Look for support from friends, family, clergy, support groups, or from professional counsellors.

 - Stress in your sexual relationship may develop.
 Approach your partner with understanding and compassion.